Start your Masters this September | Search Courses Start your Masters this September | Search Courses

 Masters Degrees in Mycology

-Masters degrees in Mycology administer specialist training in the uses and molecular aspects of fungi and fungal infection, and their symbiotic (interactive) relationships.
-Contexts for analysis include medicine and epidemiology, food consumption, and entheogens.
+Masters degrees in Mycology provide specialised training in the uses and molecular aspects of fungi, as well as fungal infections and their symbiotic relationships.
+Areas of analysis include medicine, epidemiology, food consumption, and entheogens.

-Popular postgraduate specialisms in this subject include Medical Mycology, Infectious Diseases and Fungal Biology.
-Entry requirements normally include an undergraduate degree in a relevant subject, such as Biology or Medicine.
+Popular postgraduate specialisms within this field include Medical Mycology, Infectious Diseases, and Fungal Biology.
+Entry requirements typically include an undergraduate degree in a relevant subject such as Biology or Medicine.

-Degrees in Mycology are diverse.
-For example, you may wish to focus solely on one type of fungi and its uses, or study fungi more generally in relation to a specific area such as plants, humans, or animals.
+Degrees in Mycology offer diverse pathways.
+You may choose to focus on a specific type of fungi and its applications or study fungi in relation to a particular context, such as plants, humans, or animals.

-You will gain plenty of practical experience and transferrable skills including lab testing, cell manipulation, gene identification, and data collection and analysis, making you suitable for a variety of positions.
+Throughout the programmes, you will gain extensive practical experience and transferable skills, including lab testing, cell manipulation, gene identification, and data collection and analysis, preparing you for a variety of career opportunities.

-Careers may include tackling issues such as conservation and global warming, undertaking roles in environmental surveying and forestry management.
-You may branch into biotechnology and industry, dealing with biofuel and food additive production, or pharmaceuticals.
-You experience would also help you work towards a career in veterinary mycology.
+Potential careers may involve addressing issues such as conservation and climate change, with roles in environmental surveying and forestry management.
+You could also branch into biotechnology and industry, working with biofuel and food additive production or pharmaceuticals.
+Additionally, your experience may lead you toward a career in veterinary mycology.

 Read more